rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/step1.md

 An rstudio-server is starting.
 Click the [Dashboard](https://[[HOST_SUBDOMAIN]]-8787-[[KATACODA_HOST]].environments.katacoda.com/) tab on the right to see the interface when it is ready.

-Some plastid files were copied to your environment, lets see what those files are.
+Some plastid files were copied to your environment, lets see what those files are:

 <pre class="file" data-target="clipboard">
 install.packages(c(